Chiang Mai Markets Guide 2026 – Hidden Authentic Markets

 I first came here with an Indian friend who told me he sometimes visits when he misses home because of the way they make their milk and chai.

 This market feels very community-focused.
-Many of the vendors know each other, and there’s a strong sense that the market operates within its own network of buyers and sellers.
+Many of the vendors know each other and might be related, and there’s a strong sense that the market operates within its own network of buyers and sellers.

 You’ll also notice architectural differences in the surrounding area, reflecting the cultural identity of the neighborhood.